 - As an individual project or as individual research conducted under the supervision of a senior scholar.

 The graduate curriculum is designed to provide the student advanced study in a selected discipline or in an interdisciplinary program.
 All courses listed in an advanced degree program must be graduate or advanced upper-division courses approved by the student’s graduate committee and graduate advisor.

-More than one half of Creighton University graduate students are enrolled in an online program.
-To be successful in an online learning environment, students must have regular, reliable access to the Internet and be comfortable with technology, be self-motivated and able to work independently, have good time management skills, be able to meet deadlines, and have good written communication skills.
+More than two-thirds of Creighton University graduate students are enrolled in an online program.
+To be successful in an online learning environment, students must have regular, reliable access to the Internet and be comfortable with technology, be self-motivated and able to work independently, have good time management skills, be able to meet deadlines, and have good written and oral communication skills.
 The online learning environment is a collaborative environment, where all students participate in the discussions and assignments.
 This fosters a community of learners, as students learn from each others' experiences.
 They are also exposed to situational experiences and learn to apply class concepts to real situations.
 Additionally, this “global” classroom exposes students to content, situations and experiences shared by fellow students from anywhere in the world.
 The 24/7 e-classroom allows learners to interact anytime, anywhere, and complete assignments and share information when it is most convenient for them.
 Adult learners excel in this environment.
 A more obvious benefit to online learning is the direct relation to technology in the classroom.
 Online learning encourages students to participate in online conversations, research and communication, thus receiving the exposure to skills that are critical for success in the 21st century.
 Online students have access to the same services as on-campus students, and are expected to abide by all policies governing graduate study.